The sun is shining. The wind is fresh. And there’s that inevitable feeling in one’s bones that Spring may well have finally sprung!

 You see it in everyone.
 Faces are beginning to smile again.
 Say hello as you pass them by.

-Seasonal affective disorder is retreating into the shadows.
+The seasonal affective disorder is retreating into the shadows.
 Winter finally gives way to the warmer months.

 Folk are hopeful.